 This isn't a question with a simple "yes" or "no" answer.
 Liability coverage in most states covers the driver, while comprehensive and collision cover the car.
 The reason for this is simple: the cost of liability insurance is generally based on a driver's past driving record, in part, and how they are expected to drive in the future based on that history.
 Comprehensive and collision are not typically based on a particular driver's behavior.
 It's smart to make sure that anyone who drives your car has a car and car insurance of their own that covers you when they drive your car, or is a named insured on your policy.

 3. Will My Insurance Pay to Fix My Car if Someone Without Insurance Hits Me?

 It depends.
 Uninsured motorist coverage is optional in most states.
 If you included that when you bought your policy, you may be covered, subject to the policy’s provisions and your limits of coverage.
-If you didn't, you won't, unless you add the coverage.
-The same holds true for underinsured motorist coverage which helps if the person who hit you doesn't have enough insurance coverage.
+If you didn't, that coverage won't apply.
+The same holds true for underinsured motorist coverage, which helps if the person who hit you doesn't have enough insurance coverage.
 Despite a certain amount of liability insurance being required by most states, there are still uninsured or underinsured drivers on the road.
 Do you want the risk of footing the bill if one of them hits you?

 4. Do I Need Comprehensive and Collision?